aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/tif/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from TIF(Tagged Image Format)" %}}
-Aspose.Imaging allows automate a lot of conversions from TIF to other formats on .NET platform.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from TIF to other formats on .NET platform. </p>
 <br/>
 Full list of supported conversions from TIF:
 {{% /blocks/products/pf/feature-page-section %}}